-Humans turned non-human, each other, children and land into objects whenever they treated them as 'things'.
-All the 'Stops' in this Gallery are concerned with objectification, but here Measurement is specifically explored.

-In the 100 years before the Giant Rupture measurement through tests turned children into manipulable objects, and turned knowledge itself into 'objects' to be consumed and regurgitated as 'bite-size' facts.
+Humans turned non-humans, each other, children and land into objects whenever they treated them as 'things'.
+Measurement in the 100 years before the Giant Rupture turned children into manipulable objects, and turned knowledge itself into 'objects' to be consumed and regurgitated as 'bite-size' facts.

 What did you learn in school today

 Dear little boy of mine?

 What did you learn in school today

 Dear little boy of mine?

 I learned to get high marks in standardised tests.

 I learned I'm brighter than the rest.

 I learned to know I rule the roost

 Feeling superior gives a boost

 And that's what I learned in school today

 That's what I learned in school.